BwithE/rpi-ap/README.md

 This Bash script facilitates the setup of a Raspberry Pi as a WPA2 Access Point.
 It uses Python to host a webpage that can run nmap scans, arpscans, and change Access Point configuration settings.
 The script ensures that your Pi is up-to-date and applies all the necessary configurations to establish it as an access point.

+!!!CAUTION!!!

-!!!CAUTION!!!, there is no login security for the webpage.
+There is no login security for the webpage.
 I am currently working on a Captive Portal that will integrate fully into this project.
 Please check out https://github.com/BwithE/captiveportal

 # Things I'm working on:
 Creating a Dashboard instead of a Description menu.